DELIGHT-LABS/docs-terraswap-io/content/docs/howto/freq_used_msg.md

 }
 ```

-Then, the liquidity token contract calculates the portion of your liquidity token comparing to the total supply, and withdraw the pairs.
+As a result, the contract calculates the portion of your liquidity token compared to the total supply, and withdraws them.

 ## Query

 ### Pool

-Pool query message returns the amount of the tokens in the pool from the given pair contract address.
+The pool query message returns the amount of the tokens in the pool from the given pair contract address.

 ```json
 {